 The instances whose specifications range from mlarge to 24xlarge can be scaled up or scaled down.
 These instances can also be scaled out or scaled in.

 Auto-renewal is supported for TSDB instances.
 You can enable auto-renewal for TSDB instances that use the subscription billing method.

 V2.3.1 released on October 20, 2018

-Milisecond granularity of data reads and writes is supported.
-The msResolution parameter controls the time granularity of data reads.
+Millisecond granularity of data reads and writes is supported.
+The msResolution parameter specifies the time granularity of data reads.
 By default, the value of the msResolution parameter is false.
-This value specifies that the time granularity for data writes is the same as the time granularity for data reads.
-If the msResolution parameter is set to true, the time granularity for all the returned data is milliseconds.
+The value false specifies that the time granularity for data writes is the same as the time granularity for data reads.
+If the msResolution parameter is set to true, the time granularity for all returned data is milliseconds.

 The spatio-temporal feature is released.
 GPS data can be written, filtered, and analyzed.
 You can submit a ticket to use the feature for testing.

 The TSDB engine is updated.
 For 48xlarge and 96xlarge instances, the number of timelines that can be written is unlimited.
 For instances of other specifications, the maximum number of timelines that can be written is increased to 10 times the original maximum number of timelines.

 Data generated at a single point in time can be queried.

 Data that uses the millisecond granularity can be read, written, or downsampled.